-- Teams may include 1 to 5 people and may include non-MNSU students as long as the team consists of at least 2/3 current students or recent alumni.
+- Teams may include 1-5 people and may include non-Minnesota State Mankato students as long as the team consists of at least 2/3 current students or recent alumni.

 The first round consists of your answers to a questionnaire explaining your big idea.more less